• Skip to primary navigation

 The Bottom Line: Does MBRP Work?

-• Relapse is unavoidable in chronic conditions like addiction, diabetes and asthma.
+• Relapse potential exists with all chronic conditions, such as addiction, diabetes and asthma.

-• 12-step groups can still provide addicts with the community, structure and accountability they need to succeed in recovery.
+• 12-step groups can provide you with community, structure and accountability needed to succeed in recovery.

-Whether it’s for overcoming addiction or general wellness, mindful meditation in all its variations has been helping Americans better themselves for decades.
-The National Health Interview Survey reports that the number of American adults using mediation to improve themselves increased by more than 100% between 2002 and 2022.
-With these things in mind, MBRP is undoubtedly an option to reach certain people in recovery and give them the chance they need to be successful.
+Whether for overcoming addiction or general wellness, mindful meditation in all its variations has been helping Americans better themselves for decades.
+The National Health Interview Survey reports that the number of American adults using meditation to improve themselves increased by more than 100% between 2002 and 2022.
+If nothing else, MBRP is an option to reach certain people in recovery and give them the chance they need to succeed.

 Mindfulness worksheets for addiction make an excellent addition to a relapse prevention plan, but you don’t have to do it all alone.
 To learn more about cutting-edge treatment methods and therapies, contact FHE Health today.